Information:

 When creating our marketing materials and other communications, guidance is available to ensure they are not overly complicated or confusing, so that our customers will understand them.
 We also want to make sure they will not mislead a customer into making a decision that isn’t right for them.

-We carry out testing on our communications to ensure they are understandable before we share them with our customers.
+We carry out testing on a sample of our communications to ensure they are understandable before we share them with our customers.

-We need to balance giving detailed, factual information on our products while being easy-to-understand for a range of literacy and numeracy abilities.
+We need to balance giving detailed, factual information on our products while ensuring the information is easily understood for a range of literacy and numeracy abilities.
 We have a team dedicated to researching the best ways to do this.
 They also provide training and create guidance documents.
-We consider many factors, including things such as reading age, the easiest-to-read colours, font sizes and placement of words.
+We consider many factors, including reading age, functional numeracy skills, the easiest-to-read colours, font sizes and placement of words.
 We also strive to not hide key information in small print.

 Accessibility, vulnerability and inclusion

-We make sure that customer vulnerability is always a focus.
-For example, in how we describe the information needed in easy-to-understand language, or in what format we share this.
-We have a set of requirements and principles to make sure we consider the different needs of our customers.
-They also inform how we can make communications and content work in different formats, including braille, large print or audio.
-This is integrated during our creative process, to ensure we don’t inadvertently disadvantage certain groups of customers.
+We make sure that customer vulnerability is always a focus, and that our products and services meet the expectations set out in the FCA’s guidance on the fair treatment of vulnerable customers.
+For example, we consider how we describe the information needed in easy-to-understand language, and in what format we share this to meet the different needs of our customers including braille, large print or audio.
+These considerations are integrated during our creative process, to ensure we don’t inadvertently disadvantage certain groups of customers.

 When a customer tells us they need communications in different formats, we follow documented processes to best meet those needs.
 We do this to ensure we deliver good outcomes to customers, regardless of their communication requirements.